Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 You have a fart microphone, and you're complaining about horses making bad smells.

-From where I was sitting, that looked to me like a terrible golden pause.
+Tell me if you can like decipher what the fuck is that.
+From where I was sitting, that looked to me like a terrible gold

 This is North London.